bella-labs/OW2-Aim-Scenario-Maker/mkdocs/docs/en/menu_ref/menu_ref_main.md

 **Description**

 Keeps the spawn and boundary effects visible even when the menu is closed.
+I mainly used this for debugging boundary logic, but having the "walls" be visible is nice.

 **Usage**

-1. Toggle to enable/disable the spawn and boundary effects.
+1. Toggle on to always display the boundary effect regardless of where the menu cursor is placed.
+2. Toggle off to turn of the persistent effects.
+The effects will still be visible when the menu cursor is placed on fields that modify the spawn and boundaries.

 ### Test Bot in Slot

 **Description**

-Toggles spawning and destroying bot(s).
+Allows you to manually toggle on and off each bot at each individual bot slot.
+Useful to testing your movement profile and bot configurations.
+Only bots which have their bot slot set to enabled in the bot settings menu can be toggled using this option.

 **Characteristics**